-3.4...
+3.4.3.1.
 REESS current and voltage measurement

-From the beginning of the test until the break-off criterion is reached, the electric current of all REESSs and the electric voltage of all REESSs shall be determined according to Appendix 3 to Annex 8.
+From the beginning of the test until the break-off criterion is reached, the electric current of all REESSs and the electric voltage of all REESSs shall be determined according to Appendix 3 of Annex 8.

-3.4...
+3.4.3.2.
 Break-off criterion